openela/openela-documentation/README.md

 ## Contributing

-This project is open for contributions and Contributions are very welcome.
+This project is open for contributions and contributions are very welcome.
-When you're interested in contributing, please follow the [Contribution guidelines for this project](CONTRIBUTING.md).
+For contributions, please follow the [Contribution guidelines for this project](CONTRIBUTING.md).

 ## License